patroni/patroni/README.md

 > psql --host 127.0.0.1 --port 5000 postgres
 ```

+# How it works?

+For a diagram of the high availability decision loop, see the included a PDF: [postgres-ha.pdf](https://github.com/compose/template-etcd-based-postgres-ha/blob/master/postgres-ha.pdf)

 # Requirements on a Mac

 Run the following on a Mac to install requirements: